 To achieve this pattern of activations under user control we design an approach similar to \EqRef{eq:sa} but considering the normalized video temporal distance $d = \frac{|i - j|}{N_F}, i,j \in \{1,...,N_F\}$, the temporal injection function is defined as,

-Here the normalized video temporal distance $d$ determines the level of the weight injection as the triangular window in time.
+Here the normalized video temporal distance $d$ determines the level of the weight injection as a triangular window in time.
 Values $d \approx 0$ increase the activation inside the bbox.
-In contrast, when $d \approx 1$, the activation inside the box is \emph{reduced}, thereby approximating the temporal ``anti-correlation'' effect seen in \FigRef{fig:mot}.
-The editing by $\text{S}_m(\cdot)$ is performed during the initial $N_M$ frames of the denoising process.
-See \FigRef{fig:abl_temp} and section \ref{sec:ablation} for an ablation on this parameter.
+In contrast, when $d \approx 1$, the activation inside the box is \emph{reduced}, approximating the temporal ``anti-correlation'' effect seen in \FigRef{fig:mot}.
+The editing by $\text{S}_m(\cdot)$ is performed during the initial $N_M$ steps of the denoising process.